The 3 Methods To Start A Fire With Sticks Are…

 Once set up, the process is simple (but not suggesting it’s easy).

-Just give this setup enough friction (energy) to turn the contact point of the stick and board into a hot coal or ember.
+Just give this setup enough friction (energy) to turn the contact point into a hot coal or ember.

 And a hot ember is the Holy Grail of creating fire with sticks.